floppydisken/dipper/README.md

     so we can discover when a model field does not match the model field.
 - [ ] Generated source file naming clashes.
 Do we care?
 - [ ] Make the type mapping extensible so we can add new and exciting types like enums
+- [ ] Add a ? to the type syntax to allow for optional fields

 ## Features